Tox-Archive/Tox-Website.old/README.md

 Building the site
 =================

-Building the site requires Python 3 and the pystache library.
+Building the site requires Python 2 or Python 3 and the pystache library.
-In the main directory, run ``python3 buildsite.py``.
+In the main directory, run ``python buildsite2.py`` for python 2 and run ``python3 buildsite.py`` for python 3.
 The site will be in the new ``site/`` directory.

 Translations